Credit Risk Assessment

 When assessing LGD, we apply percentage recovery rate discount factors to the market value of the loan asset security (based on the type of asset security, loan distress, passage of time, costs of recovery and any prior ranking security).

 LGD will vary over the life of a loan as the loan is made and repaid.
 Amongst other factors, the borrower may suffer financial distress, market conditions may change, and the value of loan asset security and costs of recovery may fluctuate.
 We will also apply indexation adjustments (initially every six months) to residential property security values determined by reference to suitable and available indexes.
+We will communicate any changes to the Risk Category as a result of the indexation adjustment via a lender update.

 Property Development Loans